 If you suffer from shoulder instability, rest is recommended.
 However, some careful shoulder movement is required to prevent the joint from freezing and losing range of motion.
 See your doctor or physical therapist for stretches that will not cause further injury to your rotator cuff.
 Avoid activities that cause pain or may have caused the injury and begin cold compression treatments as soon as possible.

 The trick to healing your shoulder instability is getting the connective tissue surrounding the glenohumeral joint back to normal.
 The ligaments and tendons that have been stretched can heal and stabilize your shoulder again and you want them to heal as close to the healthy, elastic tissue they once were so you have the same flexibility and range of motion in your shoulder that you have always had.
-Healing with minimal scar tissue is the only way to do this - something Deep Tissue Therapy is great at!
+Healing with minimal scar tissue is the only way to do this - something Circulatory Boost is great at!
 Even with optimum healing, there is always less elasticity in previously injured rotator cuff tendons, muscles and ligaments.
 However, if you heal your unstable shoulder properly and treat scar tissue build up, your chance of re-injury, chronic instability or other shoulder conditions later on is much lower than average.

 Although steroid injections may provide temporary relief from the pain of shoulder instability they should generally be avoided as they weaken tissue and may lead to a complete rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.